 Most importantly, Communist ideology is the main source of the regime's legitimacy.
 It explains why there is only one political party, which controls the state administration and all spheres of society, why the media are subject to censorship, and why the party Politburo dominates political life.
-For a variety of reasons-including a deeply rooted fear of anarchy and the absence of any regularized process for transferring power-questions of the regime's legitimacy continue to be of basic concern to Soviet leaders.
+This ideology also serves to buttesss and rationalize the privileged position of the ruling elite (nomenklatura) in Soviet society.
+For a variety of reasons-including a deeply rooted fear of "anarchy" and the absence of any regularized process for transferring power-questions of the regime's legitimacy continue to be of basic concern to Soviet leaders.

 But Soviet authorities also see their own international role in terms of traditional great power interests.
-While as Marxists they believe in the ultimate transformation of the world along socialist lines, their specific policies and tactics are perforce often shaped more by geopolitical considerations.
+Their specific policies and tactics are perforce often shaped more by geopolitical considerations.
+Thus ideology and the imperatives of great power interests are mutually reinforcing.

-The insecurity and suspicion engendered by Russian history and Marxist-Leninist ideology have been tempered somewhat by the USSR's emergence as a military superpower and the concomitant growth of its political role in world affairs.
+The insecurity and suspicion engendered by Russian history and Marxist-Leninist ideology have been tempered somewhat by the USSR's emergence as a military superpower and the growth of its political role in world affairs.
 Soviet leaders see military power as the essential foundation of an assertive foreign policy.
 The pattern of their policies since the mid-1970's suggests increased confidence in their global power position-expressed in Soviet parlance as "the changing correlation of forces in favor of Socialism."
 The Soviet leadership also sees continuing opportunities to exploit and foster international tensions and instabilities to their own advantage and the detriment of the United States.
 At the same time a new element of insecurity probably has been added by the growing recognition that serious domestic problems seem to defy solution.